birbmaaan/appcues_demo_app/README.md

 ### 2. Set Appcues account ID

 1. Click the `public > index.html` file.
 This will display the contents of the file for editing.
 Replace {account_id} in the Appcues snippet with your Appcues account ID.
-Make sure you save the changes with `CMND + S`.
+For example, if your Appcues account ID is 12345, your Appcues snippet will be **//fast.appcues.com/12345.js**.
+Be sure to remove the curly brackets!
+And then make sure you save the changes with `CMND + S`.

 ![Appcues snippet](./readme_pics/snippet.png)